 The total dollar volume of houses currently for sale in Waimanalo is $8.51M and the sold dollar volume year-to-date (Jan - Oct 20, 2017) is $11.49M.
 In previous years sold dollar volume was $14.3M (2016), $25.56M (2015), $16.12M (2014), $17.58M (2013), $17.23M (2012), $7.12M (2011), $9.61M (2010), $5.93M (2009), $9.15M (2008), $10.63M (2007), $12.54M (2006), $20.78M (2005), $12.58M (2004), $10.75M (2003).

 The most recent sale in Waimanalo was a house located at 41-042 Hilu Street, sold for $1.45M on Jul 10, 2017.
 It had 5432sf of interior.
 9 other recent sales include: 41-902 Kalanianaole Highway (1,056sf) sold for $500K on 7/6/2017.
 41-1633 Humuka Loop (1,056sf) sold for $515K on 5/31/2017.
 41-891 Laumilo Street (1,957sf) sold for $3.49M on 5/22/2017.
 41-1625 Humupaa Street (1,392sf) sold for $788K on 5/22/2017.
 (1,024sf) sold for $570K on 3/31/2017.
 41-540 Kualau Place (960sf) sold for $275K on 3/24/2017.
 41-046 Ehukai Street (2,970sf) sold for $1.35M on 3/15/2017.
 41-728 Mekia Street (980sf) sold for $520K on 2/8/2017.
 41-620 Inoaole Street (884sf) sold for $570K on 2/6/2017.

-2 of the houses have ocean views and 8 have mountain views.
+1 of the house has ocean views and 7 have mountain views.